 If your reason for wanting a part time job is to fit with family (and the interviewer already knows this), explain that you have already researched childcare and that this will not be a problem.
 Never go to an interview unless you have already done this!
 It’s not fair on the employer if you accept the job and then find out that you can’t make childcare arrangements.

 4. Would you be interested in increasing your hours in the future, if the business expands?

 Try not to shut off any options.
 It’s hard to know the answer before you’re in the job.
 You might find you are able to increase your hours a few years down the line.

 5. What are your salary expectations?

-If it's a while since your last job, the best way to prepare for this question is to search online for similar jobs, to get an idea of the current market rate.
-You can then use the part time salary calculator on our home page to work out your pro rata salary.
+If it's been a while since your last job, the best way to prepare for this question is to search online for similar jobs, to get an idea of the current market rate.
+You can then use the part-time salary calculator on our home page to work out your pro rata salary.

 Take some time to consider not only what the market rate is for the role but also what salary you can afford to take.
 This is particularly important with part time as you will still need to factor in commuting costs and also other potential costs such as childcare.
 It is very frustrating for a recruiter to think they have found the perfect person only to find that salary is a stumbling block.

 6. What did you do during your career break?
 (If you had one)